prof. Dmitri Krysko (MD, PhD)

 Therapeutic strategies to modulate immunogenicity of cancer cell death

-Within this research project, the CDIT strives to develop experimental combinational strategies based on photodynamic therapy and nano-and bio-materials to improve immunological responses to cell death for cancer cell-based immunotherapy.
+Within this research project, the CDIT strives to develop novel experimental combinational strategies based on photodynamic therapy and nano-and bio-materials to improve immunological responses to cell death for cancer cell-based immunotherapy.
+Here, the focus is also on the identification of novel photosensitizers in the near-infrared spectrum for glioblastoma and melanoma therapy in collaboration with AGFA company.

 Biography

-Prof. Dmitri V. Krysko obtained an M.D. degree from Saratov State Medical University (Russia).
-During the medical studies he undertook numerous trainings in the top university including university hospital of Heidelberg (Germany) and University of North Carolina at Chapel Hill (USA).
-Prof. Krysko obtained his Ph.D. degree in Medical and Health Sciences from Ghent University in 2006.
-He became a laureate of several prestigious scientific Awards:
+Prof. Dmitri V. Krysko obtained an M.D. degree with the greatest distinction from the Saratov State Medical University (Russia).
+During the medical studies he undertook numerous trainings in the top university including university hospital of Heidelberg and Mannheim (Germany) and the University of North Carolina at Chapel Hill (USA).
+Prof. Krysko obtained his Ph.D. degree in Medical and Health Sciences from Ghent University in 2006 under promotorship of Prof. K. D’Herde and Prof. P. Vandenabeele.
+He became a laureate of numerous prestigious scientific Awards:

 • 2021: Journal for Immunotherapy of Cancer Best Tumor Immunology Paper Award (USA)

-• 2019: GSK Vaccine and Royal Academy of Medicine of Belgium Award in Immunology (Belgium)
+• 2019: GSK Vaccine and The Royal Academy of Medicine of Belgium Award in Immunology (Belgium)

 • 2019: AstraZeneca Foundation, FWO and FNRS Award in Oncology (Belgium)